Rumpunzel/rpg-thingy/rules/assets.md

 ## Masterpieces

-Some assets are so well crafted for their purpose, they are considered masterpieces, and they have a masterpiece rating in addition to their quality rating, which grants them additional benefits.
+Some assets are so well crafted for their purpose that they are considered masterpieces.
+These assets have a masterpiece rating in addition to their quality rating, which grants them additional benefits.

 If an asset's quality rating is **3** or greater, it is considered a masterpiece, and it has a masterpiece rating as described in the table below.

+You may use a masterpiece asset to gain minimum effort equal to its quality rating, just like you would a normal asset.
+In addition, you may use a masterpiece asset to gain minimum effort equal to its masterpiece rating instead without degrading the asset's quality rating.

 | Quality Rating | Masterpiece Rating |
 |:--------------:|:------------------:|